qwd/dev-site/docs/_en/finance/vat-invoice.md

   * Outstanding bills, please complete the payment first
   * Account suspension
   * Billing date is more than 12 months old
-- VAT special invoices can only be applied by [Organization Developers](/en/docs/account/developers/).
+- VAT special invoices can only be applied by [organization developers](/en/docs/account/developer-type/).